Employee Benefits in the United Kingdom: A Guide for HR & Reward Leaders

 Are employee benefits mandatory in the UK?

 Some employee benefits, also known as “statutory benefits” are mandatory.
-These include health insurance, pension, sick pay, and social security.
+These include pension, sick pay, and social security.
 Other benefits, however, known as “fringe benefits” are not mandatory and are provided at the discretion of the employer.
 These might include flexible working arrangements, mental health benefits, and private medical insurance.

 Share this guide